-Michelle navigated her Illinois Theatre education using a wheelchair.
-According to Associate Professor Robert Perry, who chairs the Lighting Design Program, "Michelle worked diligently and successfully to reach for perfection.
+Michelle navigated her Department of Theatre education using a wheelchair.
+According to Associate Professor Robert Perry, who heads the Lighting Design Program, "Michelle worked diligently and successfully to reach for perfection.
 She never complained about the work or let the fact that she used a powered wheelchair to get around stop her from achieving her goals.
 She is a testament to what every student should strive to achieve in their studies and beyond."

-In choosing a graduate program in lighting design, Michelle considered Illinois Theatre's opportunities to design for theatre, dance, and lyric theatre performances.
+In choosing a graduate program in lighting design, Michelle considered opportunities at Illinois to design for theatre, dance, opera, and musical theatre performances.
 Her diligence and her work on various productions at Krannert Center for the Performing Arts served her well: Michelle was Perry's assistant lighting designer for the Goodman Theatre's production of Vanya and Sonia and Masha and Spike.

 And she found the Urbana-Champaign campus highly accessible, from both an educational and a personal perspective.
 "When I ran into challenges, my faculty and colleagues were all open and willing to help," Michelle says.
 "They made sure I was able to be a part of everything and get the fullest experience at the university."